 Me: Jonathan Bloy

-My interests include photography, music, bicycling, camping, snowshoeing (and just being out in nature), Native American history and culture, bicycling, snowshoeing and astronomy.
+My interests include photography, music, bicycling, camping, snowshoeing (and just being out in nature), Native American history and culture, and astronomy.

 Because my family is a big part of who I am, and the fact that the Bloy name isn’t very common, I’ve included some genealogy here.